Apply for a Financing Broker Business License in Dubai

 Dubai's broad banking network, concentration of investment firms, and access to a diverse regional client base provide financing brokers with the relationships and deal flow necessary to build a sustainable business.
 Profit repatriation is straightforward, with no foreign exchange restrictions and no withholding tax on dividends or capital distributions.

-For cross-border financing arrangements, Dubai's extensive network of bilateral investment treaties and the availability of DIFC-based arbitration infrastructure provide legal confidence and dispute resolution mechanisms that international counterparties recognise and respect.
+For cross-border financing arrangements, Dubai's extensive network of bilateral investment treaties and the availability of the UAE financial sector-based arbitration infrastructure provide legal confidence and dispute resolution mechanisms that international counterparties recognise and respect.

 Conclusion